jima80525/jima_codes_blog/in_progress/git_python.md

 This feature can be very handy when you just want a particular change on your branch, but not the entire branch that change was made on.

 {% alert %}
-I can't leave this topic without recommending an excellent resource for learning about Git branches.
-The [Learn Git Branching](https://learngitbranching.js.org/) website provides a set of exercises using a Git-like language and graphical representations of commits and branches to clearly explain the difference between merging, rebasing, and cherry-picking (along with a few other topics).
+**Quick Tip About Branching** I can't leave this topic without recommending an excellent resource for learning about Git branches.
+[Learn Git Branching](https://learngitbranching.js.org/) has a set of exercises using graphical representations of commits and branches to clearly explain the difference between merging, rebasing, and cherry-picking.
 I **highly** recommend spending some time working through these exercises.
 {% endalert %}

 ## Working with Remote Repos

 All of the commands we've discussed to this point work only with your local repo.
 They don't do any communication to a server or over the network.
 It turns out that there are only four major Git commands which actually talk to remote repos:

-* clone
+* `clone`
-* fetch
+* `fetch`
-* pull
+* `pull`
-* push
+* `push`

 That's it.
 Everything else is done on your local machine.
 (OK, to be complete, there *are* other commands that talk to remotes, but they're don't fall into the *basic* category.)

 Let's look at each of these commands in turn.

-### Clone
+### `Clone`

-Git clone is the command you use when you have the address of a known repository and you want to make a local copy.
+Git `clone` is the command you use when you have the address of a known repository and you want to make a local copy.
 For this example let's use a small repo I have on my Github account, github-playground.

 The Github page for that repo lives [here](https://github.com/jima80525/github-playground).
 On that page you will find a "Clone or Download" button which gives you the URI to use with the `git clone` command.
-If you copy that, you can then clone the repo with:
+If you copy that, you can then `clone` the repo with:

 ```console
 git clone git@github.com:jima80525/github-playground.git